General · · 19 min read

 To complete the AR-11 form, follow these steps:

 3. Complete Your Details: Provide your full name, A-Number, current location, former location, and the date of your relocation.
-Ensure all information is accurate, as errors can lead to processing delays.
+Ensure all information is accurate, as errors can lead to delays.

 5. Submit the Form: If filing online, follow the prompts to submit.
 If sending by post, print the finished document and forward it to the address indicated on the paper.